archatelain/code-for-eco-532/poly.md

 Browse to have a look at the new variable "predicted_injured" and compare it to the true number of injured people "N_INJURD".

-### 6. Exporting Tables

-Some users propose add-on packages to use specific commands which were not originally implemented in Stata.
-To install such packages, simply type `ssc install *new-package*`.
-For instance, once you have made tables in Stata, you can save yourself the worry of copying them by hand with the add-on package `estout`: [^1]
+Once you have made tables in Stata, you can save yourself the worry of copying them by hand with the add-on package `estout`: [^1]

 ```
 ssc install estout, replace